nkcr/parallella-computing/benchmark/machin-like/README.md

 And will produce output `stats.csv`.

-The second script (stats_chunck.sh) produces data in a progressiv way along rows and cols of a square.
-It takes as parameter the start and the end of the portion :

-`./stats_chunck.sh 31 50`

-And will produce a file output `stats_chunck_31_50.csv`.

 #### Tips

 Tips to run on different screen, type `screen` to start a new session.
 Then